Category: Health Justice

 Read More »

-Posted by Timothy Sweeney The Atlanta Journal-Constitution features Georgia Budget and Policy Institute’s Director of Health Policy Timothy Sweeney Op-ed on health care reform in Georgia following the election.
-As published by the Atlanta Journal-Constitution Rather than continue the political
+The Atlanta Journal-Constitution features Georgia Budget and Policy Institute’s Director of Health Policy Timothy Sweeney’s op-ed on Medicaid expansion in Georgia.
+As published in the Atlanta Journal-Constitution (subscription) Rather than continuing to flatly say “No” to more than half a

 Read More »